-This debug view helps visualize the polycount of the object via colour.
+This debug view helps visualize the polycount of the object via color.
 It also displays the actual polycount at the pivot point.

-This debug draw mode shows a colour coded LOD view and detailed LOD information.
+This debug draw mode shows a color coded LOD view and detailed LOD information.

 The format of the debug text is as follows: